-Automation and natural language processing can bring enormous benefits to businesses and those who work there.
+Automation and natural language processing can bring tremendous benefits to businesses and those who work there.
 However, they make clear the need for a new type of skills: the ability to solve technical problems in typically human ways.
-Thinking about what will be needed for the work of the future, in the coming years we risk focusing attention only on STEM disciplines (science, technology, engineering and mathematics) at the expense, instead, of a more balanced approach focused on human sciences, on emotional intelligence and transversal critical thinking.
+Thinking about what it will take for the work of the future, in the coming years we risk focusing attention only on STEM disciplines (science, technology, engineering and mathematics) at the expense, instead, of a more balanced approach focused on human sciences, on emotional intelligence and transversal critical thinking.

 Skills such as communication, observation skills, empathy and logical reasoning - those that on the occasion of a recent intervention by the World Economic Forum have been called "fundamental" - they are the keys to training the next generation of leaders and preparing employees for the jobs of the future.
-Research conducted by Royal Bank of Canada highlighted a growing demand for these skills considered essential in 300 professional occupations, with 2,4 million new job offers expected in the next decade.
-“We found a silent critical issue”, was underlined in the report “with too many people trained for jobs that could disappear, rather than being equipped with skills that will be increasingly in demand”.
+A research conducted by Royal Bank of Canada highlighted a growing demand for these skills considered essential in 300 professional occupations, with 2,4 million new job vacancies expected in the next decade.
+"We have found a silent criticality", was underlined in the report "with too many people trained for jobs that could disappear, rather than being equipped with skills that will be increasingly in demand".